 Limited diversity

 Diversity is crucial in the healthcare sector.
-When the staff members, including the doctors, represent different backgrounds, patients get more comprehensive care.
-Studies reveal that patients have higher satisfaction scores when they identify with a doctor who shares the same ethnicity and cultural background.
+When staff members, including doctors, represent different backgrounds, patients get more comprehensive care.
+Studies reveal that patients have higher satisfaction scores when they identify with a doctor who shares their ethnicity and cultural background.

 Diversity can be a challenge, especially if you are located in a place with a less diverse population.